from a recent session of the Simply Scrivener Special webinar series:

 Research versus Plagiarism

 It’s so easy to copy and paste when doing research via Internet sources.
 However, you need to be careful not to fall into the trap of plagiarism.
-This boils down to stealing words written by someone else, and passing the work off as your own.
+This boils down to stealing words written by someone else and passing the work off as your own.
 It is essentially literary theft and an illegal act of fraud.

 If you are trying to find out as much as you can about a topic and then deliver that new found knowledge, in your own words, to your own audience, how can you stay the safe side of the line?

-- If you are quoting directly from another source, include the extract in quotation marks, or use some other formatting device like indentation, to make it absolutely clear which words belong to someone else and which are your own invention.
+- If you are quoting directly from another source, including the extract in quotation marks, or use some other formatting device like indentation, to make it absolutely clear which words belong to someone else and which are your own invention.

 - Give credit to your sources.